 Would I have another past life regression?
 I would in a heartbeat; in fact, I know that I will, as I’m sure I’ve had other lives that can provide other insights into my life.
-I may even study more about the process of becoming a past life regression therapist.

 But I need a little time to process all of the insights from that particular life experience.
 For now I’m continuing to integrate the lessons Grady had to teach me.
 And I’m continuing to be grateful for her life.